gsoules/MkDocs/digital-archive/docs/user/viewing-search-results.md

  You can click on an entry, such as the one for `Tintype`, to see its eight items as shown below.

 ![Viewing search results in a index view](viewing-search-results-9.jpg)

+---

+!!! note "Notes on Index View"
+    **_Index View_** has a limitation of 10,000 search results.
+If you get a warning that you have exceeded that number, refine your search to reduce the number of results.

+    When doing an All Sites search where the index field is **_Type_**, **_Subject_**, or **_Place_**, the number of results reported can be higher than the sum of the totals of the results shown.
+    This has to do with the fact that results from an All Sites search only displays Common Vocabulary terms, but the underlying search also includes mapped site vocabulary terms.

+---